chris-calo/catapult-sample/README.md

 Features include:

 - [ ] Cross-browser, scalable UI
-- [ ] Dev React with production Preact for performance
+- [ ] React for dev, with Preact used in production for performance
 - [ ] Full-stack app created in JS
+- [ ] No UI frameworks; written by hand in SCSS
 - [x] Decoupled API on back-end in ES6+ with Koa
 - [x] Exhibits good programming practices in modern JavaScript
 - [x] 3 unique data structures, with flexible, custom graphing